Decorated Cow Cake Recipe

 This cow cake was inspired by Florida Milk, the dairy association supporting local farmers in Florida.

-I’ve had the pleasure of working with them the past few months, creating recipes and helping to promote the great benefits of diary in our diets.
+I’ve had the pleasure of working with them the past few months, creating recipes and helping to promote the great benefits of dairy in our diets.

 Here’s what my setup that night looked like.